-Annalise Keating (Oscar winner Viola Davis) is everything you'd want your criminal law professor might be — charismatic, brilliant, passionate.
+Annalise Keating (Oscar winner Viola Davis) is everything you'd want your criminal law professor to be — charismatic, brilliant, passionate.
 But she's also everything you'd never expect — glamorous, unpredictable, sexy, and dangerous.
 As bold and daring in the courtroom as she is in the classroom, she's a defense attorney who's made her career representing the most hardened, violent criminals — people who've committed everything from fraud to arson to murder — and she does damn near anything possible to win their freedom.
 At first glance she looks like she has it all — a great career, a loving husband, Sam (Tom Verica)... but her relationship with a local Philadelphia detective, Nate (Billy Brown), is forcing her to confront secrets about her life that she never saw coming.

 Each year, she picks a group of her smartest, most promising students to come work at her law firm.
 They include: